 Why choosing Philadelphia?

 First and foremost, Philadelphia is awesome, and an increasing number of people start to recognize this fact.
-No wonder why thousands of Americans are flocking to the city every year (in fact, New Yorkers make the majority of those who come here to stay).
+No wonder why thousands of Americans are flocking to the city every year (in fact, many New Yorkers choose Philly as a new place to live during pandemics).

 Thirdly, experts assure us that housing prices in Philadelphia are getting stable after the months of being an all-time high, which means the risk of overpaying is no longer the risk.